Social Media in Banking and The Compliance Risks That Come Along With It

 59% of banks said they were using third-party software to monitor and manage social media content and compliance.
 Technology is a great tool to help companies expedite the approval process and workflow, as well as monitor for compliance of published social media posts.
 By automating the process, banks can also keep archives of approved content, along with any remediation of compliance violations, all of which they are able to show auditors.

-Learn more about staying compliant on social media with our expert guide: 6 Best Practices for Social Media Marketing & Compliance, or speak to one of our experts today.
+Learn more about staying compliant on social media with our expert guide: Ultimate Guide to Social Media Compliance for Consumer Finance, or speak to one of our experts today.